 Learn How To Create A Positive Culture

-What is the Social Network Health Approach?
+What is the Networks of Support Approach?

 Dr. Peter Wyman’s (Professor of Psychiatry and Academic Chief of Child and Adolescent Psychiatry, University of Rochester School of Medicine and Dentistry) research indicates that successful programs depend on several critical factors: having multiple opportunities to learn together, discovering and experiencing content collectively, and understanding each other’s skills individually and as a group.
 This grassroots programming ensures ecological validity.